tihomirkz/PhoneSpecifications/README.md

 # PhoneSpecifications

-A simple app for Phone Specifications
+A simple app for Phone Specifications.
 Use API: https://github.com/azharimm/phone-specs-api